PelionIoT/mbl-core/firmware-management/mbl-app-update-manager/README.md

 # mbl-app-update-manager - Mbed Linux OS user application update manager

-`mbl-app-update-manager` is an application that manages the installation of user applications on Mbed Linux OS.
+`mbl-app-update-manager` is an application that manages the installation of user applications from an update package on Mbed Linux OS.

 It expects a tar archive, referred here as the update package, which must contain one or multiple open package management (OPKG) packages with the `.ipk` extension.